WorkingCodePod/workingcode/src/discord-coc/index.md

 ## Welcome!

-The Working Code Podcast Discord is a place for [Patrons](https://www.patreon.com/workingcodepod) of the [Working Code Podcast](https://workingcode.dev/) to chat about the podcast and anything else they want (within the reasonable limits outlined here).
+The Working Code Podcast Discord is a place for listeners of the [Working Code Podcast](https://workingcode.dev/) to chat about the podcast and anything else they want (within the reasonable limits outlined here).

 The current admins are: